 The CFPB final rule also temporarily grants "qualified mortgage" status to loans that satisfy certain underwriting standards.
 See 12 CFR 1026.43(e)(4).
-Loans in this category must satisfy the underwriting requirements of, and are therefore eligible to be purchased, guaranteed or insured by, one of the following: The government-sponsored enterprises (GSEs) (i.e., Fannie Mae and Freddie Mac) while they operate under Federal conservatorship or receivership, HUD (but only loans eligible to be insured under the National Housing Act), VA, USDA, or RHS.
-The temporary definition requires a qualified mortgage to satisfy only the first 3 requirements of the general definition of a qualified mortgage (i.e., must have regular periodic payments, term must not exceed 30 years, and points and fees must not exceed those specified in 1026.43(e)(3)) and excludes the underwriting, credit and income verification, and 43 percent total monthly debt-to-income ratio requirements for a "qualified mortgage."
-These applicable provisions of the temporary definition phase out: (1) When each of the four Federal agencies issue their own "qualified mortgage" rule; (2) when conservatorship ends for the GSEs; or (3) for all four of the Federal agencies and the GSEs, no later than January 10, 2021, which is 7 years after the effective date of the CFPB final rule.
-(See 12 CFR 1026.43(e)(4) at 78 FR 6586-6588, specifically 12 CFR 1026.43(e)(4)(iii) at 78 FR 6587-6588.)
+Loans in this category must satisfy the underwriting requirements of, and therefore eligible to be purchased, guaranteed or insured by, one of the following: The government-sponsored enterprises (GSEs) (i.e., Fannie Mae and Freddie Mac) while they operate under Federal conservatorship or receivership, HUD (but only loans eligible to be insured under the National Housing Act), VA, USDA, or RHS.
+Th temporary definition requires a qualified mortgage to satisfy only the first 3 requirements of the general definitior qualified mortgage (i.e., must have regular periodic payments, term must not exceed 30 years, and points and fc must not exceed those specified in 1026.43(e)(3)) and excludes the underwriting, credit and income verification, percent total monthly debt-to-income ratio requirements for a "qualified mortgage."
+These applicable provisions (2) when conservatorship ends for the GSEs; or (3) for all four of the Federal agencies and the GSEs, no later th January 10, 2021, which is 7 years after the effective date of the CFPB final rule.
+(See 12 CFR 1026.43(e)(4) at 6586-6588, specifically 12 CFR 1026.43(e)(4)(iii) at 78 FR 6587-6588.)